REASON-6G/mATRIC/README.md

 Here are steps to configure InfluxDB for use with the mATRIC platform. <br>

 1.	**Configuration File Settings** <br>
-   Modify the `config/influxdb_config.yml` file to match your environment settings:
+   Modify the `config/influxdb_config.yml` file to match your deployment settings:

    ```yaml
    [matricconfig]